D-SehKim/LockIn/README.md

 - Feeds images of the user's eyes into a second neural network to predict if the user is looking at the screen

 ### Installation and Use
-Fork the project.
+Fork the project and run testing_file.py.
-Requires the NumPy, Pandas, Keras, and OpenCV libraries.
+Requires the NumPy, Pandas, Keras, OpenCV, Python Imaging Library, Serial, Plyer, and Pygame libraries.

 ### Contributors
 Ashley Chan